avazque008/random-password-generator/README.md

 ## Description

 A web application that generates random passwords based on a criteria.
 A user will have the opportunity to choose how many characters their password should have and what type of characters they want to include in their password.
-Whether or not to include lowercase, uppercase, numeric, and/or special characters, at least one character type should be selected.
+Whether or not to include lowercase, uppercase, numeric, and/or special characters, with at least one character type being selected.
 The password by default will be at least 8 characters and no more than 128 characters long.

 #### Built With